-I recently submitted my PhD thesis in the Department of English, University College London; the title and abstract for my project are below.
+I recently successfully defended my PhD thesis in the Department of English, University College London, and the title and abstract for my project follow below.

 Crime, Space and Disorientation in the Literature and Cinema of Los Angeles